-- The application of Fresh Start prevents you from using other academic forgiveness policies, such as Extended-X.
+- The application of Fresh Start prevents you from using other academic forgiveness policies, such as the X grade replacement policy.

 For these reasons, and to ensure that you completely understand the effects of the Fresh Start policy on your academic record, you must discuss your unique situation with an academic advisor or school representative before submitting a Fresh Start application.

 Once a full consideration has been completed, you may apply for the Fresh Start policy.
 Please note that a personal statement (500 words or less) outlining your plan for success is required on the application.
 Specific details are available on the request form.

 The deadline to apply for the Fresh Start policy is the last day of classes in the first term when you’ve returned to IU Bloomington.
 Given the amount of review required for this application, a decision may not be available until midway through the following term.
 Check the official calendar